 Owl Lodge is a brand new property set in an elevated, south facing position where you can wake to glorious views down the picturesque Glynn valley and glimpses of the tranquil River Fowey that runs through Rivermead Farm.
 With its stunning views, woodland, river and lakeside walks, picnic spots and free private salmon and trout fishing, this really is the most idyllic spot to unwind and relax.

 Stable Steps is a pretty, reverse level, barn conversion set in a gorgeous garden and surrounded by private woodland that you will be able to explore to your hearts content.
-There is no WiFi at the property (however there is 4G mobile coverage!) so this is a perfect chance to rediscover family holidays without distractions, playing in the garden and woods, al fresco dining on a summers evening with a glass of wine and listening to the birds in the trees.
+This is a perfect chance to rediscover family holidays without distractions, playing in the garden and woods, al fresco dining on a summers evening with a glass of wine and listening to the birds in the trees.
 Heavenly!

 Thyme is one of three beautiful barn conversions in a lovely position surrounded by rolling countryside just a short drive from ever popular south coast destinations such as Polperro and Looe.
 Nearby the wilds of Bodmin Moor offer endless walking or cycling.
 National Trust sites abound nearby including Cotehele and Lanhydrock.